-You are eligible for our service if you are 18 years or over, and have a GP based in the Borough of Richmond (ie the GP Practice is a member of Richmond CCG).
+You are eligible for our service if you either live in the borough of Richmond or have a Richmond GP.
+You also need to be 18 years old or more.
 If in doubt give us a call.

 Can you tell me about how your sessions are run?

 We offer a range of therapies, which can be provided in a variety of ways depending on what you and your therapist agree on.
 All our therapy is in accordance with the NICE guidelines, so you can be confident that its effectiveness is based on evidence.
 It might be that you choose to use workbooks, computer programmes, or to attend seminars.
 We also offer one-to-one therapy sessions when needed clinically.
 You may be supported by phone, video call or have face-to-face sessions.
 This is very individual and something you decide together with your therapist.

 Can you visit me in my home?